 3. It’s okay to indulge

 The heart has a mind of its own and as strong of a person as you might be, it is super hard to predict how it is going to react to the loss of a partner.
 Therefore, it is important to be non-judgemental and to give it all the care it needs, especially during the initial few weeks of a break-up (insert photo of a cute love heart wrapped in a baby blanket being rocked to sleep).
 It’s also survival-mode time right now and you will be well served to spoil yourself rotten, so as to give yourself a chance to see how capable you are of doing this yourself.
 If you are experiencing a broken heart I welcome you to take 2-3 weeks to do all the things that come to mind that feel good.
 Whether it be red wine and burgers for dinner or Judge Judy on a Tuesday afternoon, just go with it.
+If you want to enjoy some feel-good movies, check out my post: Picture Perfect Post Break-up Movies.

 4. Keep people around you

-This is a hard one for some people, myself included.
+This is one of the break-up tips that is a hard one for some people, myself included.
 When having friends around after a break-up it sometimes feels like you either end up talking about the break-up and boring everyone to death or that those around you ask you about it and force you to face the ickiness of what you’re going through.
 UGH – it might feel better to get in bed with your laptop and Cheetos.
 If you can figure out a way to still socialize during this time, please do it.
 Isolating and being alone are the best ways to weaken your resolve and to allow temptation to text the ex come crawling in, especially if this time alone involves alcohol or tears.

 5. Clear out your space

 Get out a box, a trash bag, a fire pit, or all of the above and get rid of anything in your living area that reminds you of your ex.
 Do it now.
-Not only can this be very therapeutic, it’s going to help you in every other aspect of the the break-up journey.
-You are going to be much less likely to say, make the late-night text if you’re not looking at last year’s Christmas cards from their family, wearing jewellery he/she gave you, or walking past the photos of the two of you on your favorite vacation.
+Not only can this be very therapeutic, it’s going to help you in every other aspect of the break-up journey.
+You are going to be much less likely to say, make the late-night text if you’re not looking at last year’s Christmas cards from their family, wearing jewelry he/she gave you or walking past the photos of the two of you on your favorite vacation.
 Personally I think that in general, a lot of things can be thrown away, but if you’re not there yet, at least gather everything up and chuck it under the bed, even better yet in storage, and even better yet, at a friend’s place.

 6. Say NO to social media